Platformus/Platformus-Docs/getting_started/use_as_nuget_packages.rst

 Don’t forget to include the ``Platformus.WebApplication.Extensions`` namespace in order these extension methods to be resolved.

+4. Execute Platformus `database scripts <https://platformus.readthedocs.io/en/latest/getting_started/storage_scripts.html>`_ on your database.

-4. Run your web application and navigate to /backend to configure Platformus.
+5. Run your web application and navigate to /backend to configure Platformus.
+Use the default "admin@platformus.net" and "admin" credentials to sign in.